zbarovsky/coping-skills-react/README.md

 ## Tech Stack
 * React
 * TypeScript
 * The API is flask with a beautifulsoup web scraper.
+[Check it out here](https://github.com/zbarovsky/coping-skill-api)